"Without labor, nothing prospers."

 This doesn't mean that everyone will have a job.
 No job seeker is fit for every job.

 2. Job flexibility--the holy grail.
 Returning to the office may look different.
-The past two years have given white-collar workers the chance to manage their own schedules.
+The past two years have allowed white-collar workers to manage their schedules.
 Even while being on Zoom.
 And they like it.
 This arrangement proved helpful to parents whose children were in school online.